drkane/charity-lookups/readme.md

 Contributions/pull requests welcome, particularly keeping the lists of charities up-to-date.

+This data is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
+Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).

 ## [dual-registered-uk-charities.csv](dual-registered-uk-charities.csv)

 A list of charities which are registered with both the Charity Commission for England and Wales (CCEW) and the Office of the Scottish Charity Regulator (OSCR)